Competition-based control of the false discovery proportion: Abstract

 \section{Abstract}

 Recently, \BC\ laid the theoretical foundation for a general framework for false discovery rate (FDR) control based on the notion of ``knockoffs.''
 A closely related FDR control methodology has long been employed in the analysis of mass spectrometry data, referred to there as ``target-decoy competition'' (TDC).
 However, any approach that aims to control the FDR, which is defined as the expected value of the false discovery proportion (FDP), suffers from a problem.
 Specifically, even when successfully controlling the FDR at level $\alpha$, the FDP in the list of discoveries can significantly exceed $\alpha$.
-We offer two new procedures to address this problem, both of which are compatible with the knockoff framework or TDC.
-FDP-SD rigorously controls the FDP in the competition setup by guaranteeing that the FDP is bounded by $\alpha$ at any desired confidence level.
-The complementary TDC-UB is designed to bound the FDP for any list of top-scoring target discoveries.
-Compared with the just-published general framework of \KR, our proposed procedures generally offer more power (FDP-SD) and tighter bounds (TDC-UB) and often substantially so in simulated as well as real data.
+We offer FDP-SD, a new procedure that rigorously controls the FDP in the competition (knockoff / TDC) setup by guaranteeing that the FDP is bounded by $\alpha$ at any desired confidence level.
+Compared with the just-published general framework of \KR, FDP-SD generally delivers more power and often substantially so in simulated as well as real data.

 {\sc Keywords:} False discovery proportion (FDP), Target-decoy competition (TDC), Knockoffs, Spectrum identification, Variable selection.